AnonymouX47/pic-lib/README.md

 # pic-lib

-A collection of my self-written libraries for Microcohip PICs.
+A collection of [mostly self-written] C libraries for PIC microntrollers.